 What are the accommodations like?

-Dining: Returning for their third year, we will have a highly recommended catering service from Coupeville to provide our meals.
-We look forward to fabulous, healthy food from Serendipity Caterers.
+Dining: Returning for their fourth year, we will have the highly recommended catering service from Coupeville, Serendipity Caterers provide our meals.
+We look forward to more fabulous and healthy food.
 You can check out their website at: http://www.serendipitytogo.com .

 What should I bring besides my instrument?